khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ---
 name: Accordion
-description: An accordion is used to show and hide content.
+description: An accordion is used to show and hide content contextually.
 components:
   - base-accordion
 related: